 This is because sports competitions worldwide stopped for an extended period of time.
-This dramatically limited the amount of potential wagers.
+This dramatically limited the number of potential wagers.
 While you could still bet on Russian volleyball and Korean baseball, only the most avid Iowan bettors placed bets during that time.

 A commission to study online poker was formed in 2011.
 The final report was delivered in December 2011.
 Since that time, no further movement has occurred on the online poker front.
 If online poker were to be legalized, another study would likely need to be commissioned as the original one would be out of date.

 Any new legislation regarding online gambling will need political capital.
 However, the majority of Iowans were opposed to sports betting prior to legalization in February 2019.
 It became legal anyway, and a poll conducted in March 2020 showed that most support the new law.

 That’s not to say anything is promising or unrealistic in the state.
 But online gambling in Iowa is a complex political debate that will continue to develop for years to come.